 If you're wondering how a trustee could find out about a fraudulent transfer, it's not as hard as you might think.
 Sometimes someone you know will inform the trustee outright, or you might reveal it yourself.
-You must disclose all property transfers (for instance, if you sold or gave away a home, car, or boat) that occurred during the two years before your filing on the official bankruptcy form entitled Your Statement of Financial Affairs for Individuals Filing for Bankruptcy.
-The trustee will review the transactions for signs of a fraudulent transfer (also called a fraudulent conveyance).
-Specifically, the trustee will see if you:
+You must disclose all property transfers (for instance, if you sold or gave away a home, car, or boat) that occurred during the two years before your filing on the Your Statement of Financial Affairs for Individuals Filing for Bankruptcy form.
+The trustee will review the form entries for signs of a fraudulent transfer (also called a fraudulent conveyance).
+The trustee reviews other schedules, too.

-The first type of fraudulent transfer involves actual fraud.
-It happens when you sell, give away, or otherwise transfer your property to someone else with the specific intent of keeping it out of the hands of your creditors.
+"Actual fraud" happens when you sell, give away, or otherwise transfer your property to someone else with the specific intent of keeping it out of the hands of your creditors.
 Doing this shortly before filing for bankruptcy can be considered bankruptcy fraud.

 Proving bankruptcy fraud can be difficult, but sometimes it's as plain as day.
-People try to hide the fact that they don’t intend to pay a creditor when transferring property.
-Instead, the courts look for “badges of fraud”—facts and circumstances which tend to show that the debtor intended to cheat the creditor.
+People try to hide the fact that they don't intend to pay a creditor when transferring property, so the courts look for "badges of fraud"—facts and circumstances which tend to show that the debtor intended to cheat the creditor.

 Here are some common badges of fraud: